 This planning project is bringing together stakeholder communities to understand how privacy currently limits data sharing, develop standards and best practices to enable new information flows, and highlight privacy and security issues associated with our priority areas.

 Cross-organization Big Data Cyber Attack Awareness – CROSSBAR (Privacy & Security Planning Project)

-Principal Investigator: John Yen (Penn State)
+PI: John Yen (Penn State)

-Co-Principal Investigators: Vijayalakshmi Atluri (Rutgers), George Cybenko (Dartmouth), Peng Liu (Penn State), Andrew Sears (Penn State)
+Co-PIs: Vijayalakshmi Atluri (Rutgers), George Cybenko (Dartmouth), Peng Liu (Penn State), Andrew Sears (Penn State)

 With a focus on protected sharing of cybersecurity data for countering attacks on digital infrastructure, the CROSSBAR project is developing a platform to enhance collaborative cyber security operations through cross-organization sharing of relevant cybersecurity data.

 A Workshop on Cross-Organization Big Data Cyber Attack Awareness was convened in Washington, D.C., November 11, 2016.

 Partnerships for Energy Cycle Innovation through Big Data (Energy Planning Project)